netbirdio/docs/misc/event-streaming/api.md

 ### Create Integration
 Request:
 - `platform`: A string representing the platform name.
 For Datadog, the value is `datadog`.
+- `config`: A JSON object containing the configuration parameters for the respective platform.
+  - Datadog
     - `api_url`: The URL of the Datadog HTTP API endpoint.
 This URL differs based on the region.
 To find the correct URL, refer to the [Datadog documentation](https://docs.datadoghq.com/api/latest/logs/#send-logs).
     - `api_key`: The API key for the Datadog HTTP API endpoint.
 This key can be created in the [Datadog Console](https://app.datadoghq.com/organization-settings/api-keys).
 - `enabled`: A flag to enable/disable the integration.

 ```shell